MarcioBBS/TrippingSmart/README.md

 # TrippingSmart

 * Responsive and crossbrowser *online booking app* TEMPLATE, this project was developed with Flexbox layout using advanced positioning techniques;
-* CSS architecture: The 7-1 rule, component-based design, the BEM methodology, writing reusable, maintainable and scalable code;
+* CSS architecture: The SASS 7-1 rule, component-based design, the BEM methodology, writing reusable, maintainable and scalable code;
 * SVG images in HTML and CSS: generating SVG sprites, changing SVG colors in CSS and best practices;
 * Sass CSS preprocessor: variables, nesting, partials, imports and mixins;
 * Use of graceful degradation with @supports for browser support.